ABA has teamed up with the Equality and Human Rights Commission to show the scale and impact of identity-based bullying and help schools take action.

 - Take every report of bullying seriously.
 It can be very harmful to a young person if their reports are dismissed.

 - Children should never be told to just ignore it, or to change who they are.
 It is the children doing the bullying that need to change their behaviour and their attitude.
-This is particularly true if the bullying is targeted at a pupil’s gender, sexuality, race, faith, disability or special educational need / additional support need.
+This is particularly true if the bullying is targeted at a pupil’s sex, sexuality, gender identity, race, faith, disability or special educational need / additional support need.

 - Avoid stereotypes when it comes to tackling bullying.
 For example, it is not true that girls are ‘bitchy’ and boys have a punch up and get over it.
 Anyone can be capable of bullying behaviour and it has a serious impact on everyone involved.